socram8888/orca.pet/tonyhax/index.md

 This is just a short list of games I've glanced over and determined they are unlikely to be exploitable:

  * Breath of Fire III: every text field is fixed length.
+ * Driver 2: tested by Patrick Vogt.
+Causes the same graphical issues than on Hogs of War, but nothing exploitable.
+ * Hogs of War: has names that when overwritten just cause graphical issues in the team edition menu, but that's about it.
  * International Socer Pro '98: text is packed and the payload would have to use only the lowest 7 bits of a byte.
 Aside from this, everything seems to be copied using strncpy.
 Interestingly, using an ASCII control character seems to cause the game to go nuts and it starts self-destructing the RAM endlessly.
  * Mat Hoffmans Pro BMX: uses the same engine as THPS, but there is no place where user can introduce text.
  * Micro Machines V3: the game uses the save text as the user's name, extracting it from between the parentheses.
 Removing these parentheses or spacing them beyond what the game expects causes a good part of RAM to be overwritten with '?', which isn't really useful.
+ * Spiderman: has text but increasing their length just causes graphical issues.
+Savefiles have checksums too.

 Acknowledgements
 ----------------